-Our discussion forum this semester will be Piazza.
-For most questions about the course, Piazza is the right place to ask them.
-The course staff read it regularly, so you will get a quick answer.
+Our discussion forum this semester will be Ed Discussions.
+For most questions about the course, Ed is the right place to ask them.
+The course staff reads it regularly, so you will get a quick answer.
 Furthermore, by posting online as opposed to emailing us directly, other students benefit by seeing the question and the answer.
-Don't forget to check Piazza before asking your question, just in case someone else has already posted it.
+Don't forget to check Ed before asking your question, just in case someone else has already posted it.

 The e-mail address cs61b (at) berkeley.edu will send a message to the course staff (Josh and the head TAs).
-You can use it for correspondence that you don't want to send to Piazza.
+You can use it for correspondence that you don't want to seen on our class forum.
 The head TAs and Josh all read it, so you will usually get a quick reply.
-If you send a question that is of general interest, we may post the response on Piazza (we will keep personal information out of it, of course).
+If you send a question that is of general interest, we may post the response on Ed (we will keep personal information out of it, of course).
 If you have any problems that require an exception to course policy (e.g. medical emergencies or sudden necessary travel that result in extended absences), please contact cs61b (at) berkeley.edu.
 Please do not email Josh for exceptions.
 Email cs61b (at) berkeley.edu.